Skinned Deep

-Skinned Deep is a 2004 American slasher film directed and written by Gabriel Bartalos and starring Les Pollack, Aaron Sims, Kurt Carley, Linda Weinrib, Forrest J Ackerman, Eric Bennett, and Warwick Davis.
+Skinned Deep is a 2004 American comedy horror film written, produced and directed by Gabriel Bartalos in his directorial debut.
+The film stars Les Pollack, with a supporting cast of Aaron Sims, Kurt Carley, Linda Weinrib, Forrest J Ackerman, Eric Bennett, and Warwick Davis.

 Plot

 An old man, while driving, is attacked by a man wearing a metal mask, "Surgeon General" (Kurt Carley).
 Surgeon General runs the man off the road and kills him, before destroying the man's car.
+The sheriff and his men keep and investigate this crime scene.

 While taking a family trip, the Rockwell family become lost on the highway.
 When their car gets a flat, father Phil (Eric Bennett) goes to a convenience store to find help and a strange old woman invites them to stay with her while one of her sons fixes their car.
 She introduces the family to her strange sons: Plates (Warwick Davis), Brain (Jason Dugre), and one whom the woman calls "Surgeon General".

-When Mrs. Rockwell takes a picture of Surgeon General, he kills her.
+When Mrs. Rockwell takes a picture of Surgeon General with flash, he kills her.
 Plates starts throwing plates at Phil, who is then murdered by Surgeon General.
 The Rockwell children, Tina and Matthew, escape through a window and are pursued by Surgeon General and Plates.
 Matthew taunts Surgeon General who swipes at him and splits him in two.
 Tina is captured and knocked out.
 When she wakes up she is in a room covered in newspapers where she escapes out of a trap door.
 She finds a couple old bikers from part of a gang at the convenience store being served coffee by the old woman and begs for help from the family.
-She gets recaptured and it's assumed the gang are killed in a cutscene.
+She gets recaptured and it's assumed all the gang are killed in a cutscene.
 Brain takes Tina to a park and shows her how to ride a motorcycle.
-In the end Tina manages to kill and escape the strange family, where she finds help from a policeman who turns out to be similar to the strange family.
+In the end Tina manages to kill the strange family and escape, heading to the sheriff's office for help.
+The sheriff there turns out to be familiar with the strange family; it is then revealed that he is the patriarch.
+The films ends with Tina screaming.